GenParts DNA Fragments

-Note that cloning/screening efficiency is dependent on the cloning protocol and methodology.
+Note that DNA fragments, regardless of which vendor provides them, are not the same as synthetic genes; i.e. they are not 100% sequence-verified.
+Also, note that cloning/screening efficiency is dependent on the cloning protocol and methodology.
 For high-efficiency cloning methodologies, such as restriction enzyme cloning or Gibson Assembly®, GenScript recommends colony PCR screening of 5-10 clones, followed by sequencing verification of 3-5 positive clones.
 Fragments with high complexity regions may require screening and sequencing more clones.
 Also, processes, such as transformation and amplification, can result in mutations and hence, lower sequence fidelity.

-GenParts DNA fragments are checked for the right sequence size using gel electrophoresis and fragment analyzer; they are not subjected to NGS or Sanger sequencing.
+GenParts DNA fragments are checked for the right sequence size using gel elecrtrophoresis, fragment analyzer and batch sequencing.
 If you prefer to have a 100% sequence-verified fragment, please use our gene synthesis service, which is fully sequence-guaranteed.

 - Gene assembly

 - Inserts for molecular cloning

 - Templates for in vitro transcription

 - Templates for homology directed repair, such as CRISPR templates for HDR knock-in